Introduction to Scripts

 = 21.6

-In case you are in the US and want to use pounds, feet and inches, we'll deal with that on the next page.
+In case you are in the US and want to use pounds, feet and inches, we'll deal with that later in this chapter.

 Home, Up: Scripts, Next: IF ...
 THEN Conditions